 STA/STGT -an update on why I am hanging in there.

 STA/STGT an update on why I am hanging in there.
-In one word, very likely extremely high dividend yield while awaiting a rebound.
+In few words: very likely extremely high dividend yield while awaiting a rebound.

 While their price decrease is concerning/disappointing I remain of the view to hold on, as combined these 2 stocks should dividend yield some 3 times the average SET dividend, going forward while waiting for betterment.
 At such current low valuations much of the bad news is priced in, as I explain below.
 Their stock graphs also seem to confirm this.

 STA (34) and STGT (33.50) both model portfolio selections (in good part due to my conviction of continued paying high dividends, which indeed they did this year so far) have seen considerable sell offs of late.
 Both stocks are now trading at trailing 2021 p/e of barely 3 with 2022 year p/e of around 6 for STGT and 4.3 for STA. based on consensus earnings estimates which are meaningful -as these two companies are large cap's and well followed/analyzed the Thai brokers analysts.
 You can see the various earnings forecasts by analyst at these two links, as given us by SETTRADE.com here:

 In STGT case you can see the median and average EPS forecast is around 5.70 Baht per share for next year 2022, so this stock is now trading at a p/e of 5.8 for next year and in my conservative estimation will yield 8.5% in dividends next year.
 I am here assuming a 2.85 Baht yearly 2022 dividend.
 As STGT has a stated policy on paying 50% of earnings, in dividends.